J-Dill/NoMoWanderer/README.md

 Item that, when in a Baubles slot, Curios slot, or anywhere in your inventory, will prevent Wandering Trader spawns around the player.
 The distance is the same used for the No Soliciting Sign.

+It can be toggled on/off by _Shift right-clicking_ the Talisman.

 ### Trader Rug
 Provides a way to set the spawn location of Wandering Traders nearby.
 If a Wandering Trader spawns within the `radius` of the rug, it will instead spawn on top of this block.